cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/02-concepts.md

 The `08-wasm`'s `ConsensusState` data structure maintains one field:

 - `Data` contains the bytes of the Protobuf-encoded consensus state of the underlying light client implemented as a Wasm contract.
-For example, if the light client Wasm contract implements the Tendermint light client algorithm, then `Data` will contain the bytes for a [Tendermint consensus state](https://github.com/cosmos/ibc-go/blob/v7.2.0/modules/light-clients/07-tendermint/tendermint.pb.go#L101-L109).
+For example, if the Wasm light client contract implements the GRANDPA light client algorithm, then `Data` will contain the bytes for a [GRANDPA consensus state](https://github.com/ComposableFi/composable-ibc/blob/02ce69e2843e7986febdcf795f69a757ce569272/light-clients/ics10-grandpa/src/proto/grandpa.proto#L87-L94).

 ```go
 type ConsensusState struct {